AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## Erosion
 This section is found under MorphologicalFunctions.java.
 It accepts the following parameters: filterWidth, filterHeight, colors, and morphologicalType.
-This operation has a soft requirement of calling a segmentation operation prior to this operation.
+If there was no segmentation instruction, then this operation first performs HistogramThresholdingSegmentation.
 This operation occurs when morphologicalType is set to “erosion.”
 For each non-cropped pixel, the following happens.
 Check if each pixel in the current image filtered window matches the associated value in the colors array.
 If Each does, keep the pixel.
 Otherwise, remove the pixel by setting it to black.
 This image can be found at Erosion.jpg.

 ## Dilation
 This section is found under MorphologicalFunctions.java.
 It accepts the following parameters: filterWidth, filterHeight, colors, and morphologicalType.
-This operation has a soft requirement of calling a segmentation operation prior to this operation.
+If there was no segmentation instruction, then this operation first performs HistogramThresholdingSegmentation.
 This operation occurs when morphologicalType is set to “dilation.”
 For each non-cropped pixel, the following happens.
 Check if the current pixel in the provided image has a non-zero value and is “object.”
 If it is, set each associated pixel in the current filter window to “object” color if the associated colors value is non-zero.
 Otherwise, keep the pixel the same as it was.
 This image can be found at Dilation.jpg.

+## FeatureExtraction:
+Provided a “segmentationImage” was set (if not, histogramThresholding is called) and a histogram exists (if not, one is created), then this operation computes the following features:
+•	The mean of the histogram
+•	The standard deviation of the histogram
+•	The area of the objects in the segmented image (a count of the white pixels in the “segmentationImage”)
+•	The entropy of the image (where “Entropy is a statistical measure of randomness that can be used to characterize the texture of the input image.”
+And is defined as -sum(p.*log2(p))

+## MachineLearning:
+This code uses two parameters: k and numberOfFolds.
+This code first normalizes each feature set independently proportionally between 0 and 1.
+Then the dataset is taken and shuffled.
+This mixed data is the split into “numberOfFolds” segments.
+These segments are used to craft the training and testing sets used in cross validation.
+For each training set and associated test set (these two data sets are mutually exclusive and describe the entire dataset), a kNN classifier is used.
+This classifier calculates the Euclidean Distance of the current test Cell to classify to each cell in the training set.
+The top “k” closest cells are then taken.
+The cell to be classified is assigned to the class/label of which ever label appears more in the closest “k” cells from the training set.
+Each fold reports its own accuracy.
+Then a final combination accuracy is computed and reported.
+This score is a combination of all other folds and is calculated by taken the mean of all folds’ accuracies.

 ## Example Metrics
+Accuracy per fold: [0.14285714285714285, 0.2653061224489796, 0.20408163265306123, 0.22448979591836735, 0.12244897959183673, 0.16326530612244897, 0.1836734693877551, 0.16326530612244897, 0.24489795918367346, 0.24489795918367346]
+Average accuracy: 0.1959183673469388

-Final Metrics:
+Final Time Metrics:

 Converting to a single color processing time for the entire batch (ms): 23118 Average converting to a single color processing time (ms): 46